deweyvm/gleany/README.md

 - streamlined input querying

-Gleany is in active development and is still in its early stages. eel free to use it, but expect many breaking changes!
+Gleany is in active development and is still in its early stages.
+Feel free to use it, but expect many breaking changes!

 #### License